 "play YouTube video A Night in Tunisia";

-Your request will often start the requested video playing, probably preceded by advertisements.
+Your request will sometimes start the requested video playing, probably preceded by advertisements.
 Playback can be paused and resumed with a two finger double tap as usual.
 Sometimes, you may be presented with choices by the YouTube app and you will need to check and respond to them if they pop up.

 You may not need the word YouTube in your request.
 Whether it is necessary or not will depend on what other services you have installed on your phone.